 Submissions for the contest began being accepted today and will continue until Nov.
 23, but participants are encouraged to enter before voting begins.
 This change was made in a effort to get more participation in the contest and get the community involved.

 Just like with other SI contests, participants — whether entering, voting or viewing — must have a valid email address, which must be listed as they fill out the online form.

 Like in years past, to submit, visit www.clintonnc.com, click on the contest logo and follow the steps to upload the photo and enter.

-All of it is made simple, assured Sherry Matthews, editor and publisher of The Sampson Independent, to encourage participation.
+All of it is made simple, assured Shannon Best, media director for The Sampson Independent, to encourage participation.
 The contest is all about community involvement.

 “We don’t want this to be difficult; we want it to be easy and fun, which it should be,” she said.

 “Without our advertising partners, these contests, which so many love, simply wouldn’t be possible.
-I hope others will support them the way they support this community and these projects,” Matthews stressed.
+I hope others will support them the way they support this community and these projects,” Best stressed.